YasserMOUSTAINE/alx-pre_course/README.md

-first readme of Yasser Moustaine
+My first readme at the root